atick-faisal/label-studio/docs/source/guide/storage.md

 10. Click **Save**

-Before setting up your connection in Label Studio, note the following (you will be asked to provide them)
+Before setting up your connection in Annotation Hub, note the following (you will be asked to provide them)

 * Your pool ID - available from **IAM & Admin > Workload Identity Pools**
 * Your provider ID - available from **IAM & Admin > Workload Identity Pools**